Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 conversation that all humans seemed to be able to do, and which all of them denied doing.
 Finally, the last man that had spoken spoke up.

 "Look.
-I appreciate what you're trying to do here, Mister Nofl...but the fact is, none of us trust you not to have another motive here, and these are *our kids*."
+I appreciate what you're trying to do here, Mister Nofl... but the fact is, none of us trust you not to have another motive here, and these are *our kids*."